 Lowell D. Houser (1902-1971) lived and painted in Chapala, and later Ajijic, in the mid-1920s.
 He was subsequently hired to paint copies of Mayan murals for an archaeological survey of the Yucatán Peninsula.

 Houser was born in Chicago on 18 May 1902.
 During his childhood, the family moved to Iowa, where Houser graduated from Ames High School in 1921.
 He then studied briefly at Iowa State University before switching to the Art Institute of Chicago.
-Lowell D. Houser’s long connection with Mexico began in the company of his fellow artist Everett Gee Jackson.
-The two had studied together at the Art Institute of Chicago.
+During his three years in Chicago, he met fellow artist Everett Gee Jackson and the two men became lifelong friends.

 Lowell Houser.
 1925.
 Maidens carrying water jars, Ajijic.